genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/readmore-article.md

         articleUIConfig.verticalMargin = x to y // Pair of top, bottom margin values, in pixels

         channelsUIProvider = ... // A QuickOptionUIProvider object

+        // Configure the main background of the Article background = ....

+         // Configure the article title
+        title.apply {
+            font = ... // A StyleConfig object
+            background = ... // A color int
+        }

+        // Configure the article body
+        body.apply {
+            setStyle( .. ) // Set the font using its font family (capable with css) background = ... // A color int
+        }
     }
 }